Fingerprint FAQs

 All states forward criminal records and fingerprints to the FBI.

-Systems could include, but is not limited to:
+Systems could include, but are not limited to:

 We provide a free service that, with your approval, can store your information and fingerprints for easy future use.

-Some fingerprints are hard to obtain due to many different reasons.
+Some fingerprints can be hard to obtain due to many different reasons.
 Although it is rare, you are not the only person this happens to.
-If your fingerprints are rejected for any reason we will complete your fingerprints again at no charge unless the rejection was due to one of our exemptions which are provided in the FAQ “What is The Utah FAST Worry Free Acceptance Guarantee?”.
+If your fingerprints are rejected for any reason we will complete your fingerprints again at no charge unless the rejection was due to one of our exemptions which are provided in the FAQ “What is the Worry Free Acceptance Guarantee?”.

 You will need to schedule another appointment and bring the following: